Construction of gravitational instantons with non-maximal volume growth via codimension-1 collapse: The approximate solution

-This construction is known as the Gibbons-Hawking ansatz.
 Some of the requirements above are redundant.
 Namely, if $H^2(U, \Z)$ has no torsion, then $P$ is fully determined by the cohomology class of $[\d \eta] = [* \d h]$.
 Moreover, every principal bundle admits a connection $\eta$ and this connection can be chosen such that $\d \eta = * \d h$.
-In summary, for the Gibbons-Hawking ansatz we only need $U$ and a positive harmonic function that satisfies $[* \d h] \in H^2(U, \Z)$. \\